 Developed by the famed inventor of the Aerobie frisbee, Alan Adler, the AeroPress is quite simply one of the best ways to manually create optimal coffee brewing pressure at home.
 Light and simple to use, we love bringing this along when we are camping.
 Please note that our method varies slightly from the “recipe” found on the actual product.
+If you have limited time to prepared your coffee, you could opt for tea bag style coffee is simply and very tasty.

 Insert and secure a paper AeroPress filter into the device, then carefully rinse the AeroPress chamber and paper filter with hot water.
 This preheats the brewing vessel and ensures any paper-like flavors are flushed out before the coffee is brewed.
 Discard the water, leaving the filter in place.